cea-hpc/modules/doc/source/module.rst

  No unload then load is performed and an error is returned if the loaded *modulefiles* have unsatisfied constraint corresponding to the :mfcmd:`prereq` and :mfcmd:`conflict` they declare.

+ If one modulefile load or unload evaluation raises an error, reload sequence
+ aborts: environment changes coming from already evaluated modulefiles are withdrawn and remaining modulefile evaluations are skipped.

  .. only:: html